de-demonbindestrichcraft/mcremotetoolkit/README.md

-decompilation of mcremotetoolkit + buggfixes + 1.8 compatible
+decompilation of drdanicks mcremotetoolkit + buggfixes + 1.8 compatible + new key strokes